abdulghani/blissful-ignorance/notes.md

 it's just that humans todays still have problems fulfilling its metabolic needs metabolic become an archaic problem that persist, reducing metabolic needs to trade, obligation, debt, competition

+(opinions)
+that's why rather humans have to be anchored it's coherence to clear its mind although that aligning human interest with cosmic recursion can be catastrophic

+(opinions)
+that's why rather humans will start to solve its metabolic problems before the atmosphere horizon ends for life ceases to exist